 This allows you to focus on throwing with the freshest legs and upper body possible.
 I know some pitchers don’t mind lifting before throwing, but I have found most pitchers like to throw first.

-Lower Half Strength, Hip-Shoulder Mobility, Med Ball Work
+Lower Body Strength, Hip-Shoulder Mobility, Med Ball Work

 Lower body strength is extremely important to throwing hard.
-Creating force and pushing off the mound and stabilizing the front leg is critical.
+Creating force and pushing off the mound and stabilizing the front leg are critical.
 Hip-shoulder separation is also critical.

 Never sacrifice your flexibility or mobility for more weight in the weight room.